-The grant applicant shall submit such reports as may be required by ISBE and the U. S. Department of Education.
+The grant applicant shall submit such reports as may be required by ISBE and ED.

 Funds - Public Control

 Each applicant must satisfactorily assure ISBE that a public agency maintains control of federal funds and title to property acquired with those funds for the uses and purposes under this part and that a public agency administers such funds and property.